SECURE PAYMENTS - WORLWIDE SHIPPING - FREE RETURNSSECURE PAYMENTS - WORLWIDE SHIPPING

 Giulia BlocalPosted on September 15, 2023

 Originally from Sittard in the Southern part of Holland, the Dutch street artist Marcus Debie aka GOMAD pioneered Graffiti in his region and has since become one of the most acclaimed Dutch muralists worldwide.
-In this interview, GOMAD tells us how he developed his iconic photorealistic style, why eyes are the protagonists of his mural paintings, and what he wants us to observe in his surrealistic art with our own eyes.
+In this interview, the artist tells us how he developed his iconic photorealistic style, why eyes are the protagonists of his mural paintings, and what he wants us to observe in his surrealistic art with our own eyes.

 How did you start with Graffiti?